 Get information about previous year’s scholarship and leadership award winners: 2021 winners and 2020 winners.

 About the Scholarship Awards

 Diana Chudacoff Levin Award

 The Diana Chudacoff Levin Award provides support to outstanding students who would like to explore the real world of politics through an internship experience.
 Students who demonstrate an interest in the political process and whose aspirations include future civic engagement are most likely to be successful in the highly competitive selection process.
-Interns may take positions in political and governmental offices in the Los Angeles area, Sacramento, Washington D.C., and other locations in the United States.
+Interns may take positions in political and governmental offices in Los Angeles, Sacramento, Washington D.C. and other locations throughout the United States.
 All internships must be unpaid.
 Those selected will enroll in POSC 395: Directed Governmental and Political Leadership Internship, and must fulfill the course requirements.
 Award winners will receive a generous stipend and/or 2 units of tuition credit to be applied to POSC 395.

 Kam Kuwata Award for Political Involvement

 The Kam Kuwata Award for Political Involvement will offer an award to a student or students whose academic work, political involvement, and civic engagement has prepared him/her for the valuable experience of working on a political campaign.
 The award will be given to a student or students who have demonstrated a strong interest in campaign politics and provide them with financial support to work on behalf of a candidate or ballot initiative that inspires them.